Need a data only Sim deal for your tablet, phone or MiFi? Read on and we’ll talk you through what’s on offer and what you can expect for your outlay.

 How much data does the average person use?

-The average Briton gets through about 3GB of data per month on their smartphone, according to Ofcom.
+The average Briton gets through 5.6GB of data per month on their smartphone, according to the latest report from Ofcom.
 But when it comes to data-only SIM deals for tablets, the amount of data you’ll need depends on how you’ll be using the internet.

 Is there a data only SIM that doesn’t expire?